ckearney07/LatexIntroWorkshop/README.md

 # Description
 Latex is a markup language, like HTML, that gives you a way to type up documents that looks clean and professional.

-It is widely used in STEM (Science, Technology, Engineering, and Mathematics) disciplines to produce documents that include mathematical notation, like [publications](https://www.overleaf.com/gallery/tagged/academic-journal#.WsJaLujwaUk), [theses](https://www.overleaf.com/gallery/tagged/thesis#.WsJaeujwaUk), and [books](https://www.overleaf.com/gallery/tagged/book#.WsJaZ-jwaUk).
+It is widely used across academia for [publications](https://www.overleaf.com/gallery/tagged/academic-journal#.WsJaLujwaUk), [theses](https://www.overleaf.com/gallery/tagged/thesis#.WsJaeujwaUk), and [books](https://www.overleaf.com/gallery/tagged/book#.WsJaZ-jwaUk).

-However, it can also be used type up homework assignments or produce organized lecture notes.
-It allows you to easily save and edit your "source code", which you can then easily use to generate PDFs or even web pages.

-Latex is also widely used across academia, however, it is also gaining popularity elsewhere - for example, it's possible to use Latex to produce [resumes](https://www.overleaf.com/gallery/tagged/cv#.WsJbnujwaUk), [reports](https://www.overleaf.com/gallery/tagged/report#.WsJb2ujwaUk), or [presentations](https://www.overleaf.com/gallery/tagged/presentation#.WsJbvujwaUk).
+It is also gaining popularity elsewhere - for example, it's possible to use Latex to produce [resumes](https://www.overleaf.com/gallery/tagged/cv#.WsJbnujwaUk), [reports](https://www.overleaf.com/gallery/tagged/report#.WsJb2ujwaUk), or [presentations](https://www.overleaf.com/gallery/tagged/presentation#.WsJbvujwaUk).

 This workshop will cover how to set up a Latex environment, how to produce most of the mathematical symbols seen in undergraduate